 Odisee offered a Postgraduate Course in Companion Animal Behaviour and Welfare (46 ECTS credits) as from 2015-2016.
 In 2018 we made some changes to the program.
-Students can now choose between the following roles: Clinical Animal Behaviourist, Animal Behaviour Technician, Animal Training Instructor.
+Students can now choose between the following roles: Clinical Animal Behaviourist or Animal Behaviour Technician.
 You can find more information on the former course in the ECTS-files and brochure.